 As a landlord, if you hire a professional property management company in San Diego, it is solid layer of protection if they keep up with California Fair Housing Laws.
+The given below are the definitions of disability:-

 Q: What are the definitions of disability and when identified, what are the rules of confidentiality for a landlord or rental agent?